Brett Whiteley: Opera

 In August 2018, Opera Australia announced that it had commissioned an opera to be based on the life of Brett Whiteley.
-The music will be written by Elena Kats-Chernin, with a libretto by Justin Fleming.
-David Freeman will direct and Tahu Matheson will conduct.
-Ashleigh Wilson, author of Whiteley's biography, is a consultant on the work.
+The music was written by Elena Kats-Chernin, with a libretto by Justin Fleming.
+David Freeman directed and Tahu Matheson conducted.
+Ashleigh Wilson, author of Whiteley's biography, was a consultant on the work.
 It premiered at the Sydney Opera House on 15 July 2019.

 Film

 In 2017, a feature-length biographical documentary about Whiteley was released in Australian cinemas.
 Directed by James Bogle and produced by Sue Clothier, Whiteley includes extensive archival footage and photos, personal notes and letters, as well as animations and dramatic reconstructions, although no new interviews were shot for the film.
 This approach was intended to allow Whiteley to speak "in his own words" about his life and art.
 The documentary was made with the approval of Wendy Whiteley, and was received with critical acclaim.